shaneholloman/zensical-docs/docs/community/contribute/pull-requests.md

 [issue number]
 ```

-If your commit contains co-authors denoted by the `Co-authored-by` trailer, by
+If your commit contains co-authors denoted by the `Co-authored-by` trailer, you
-signing off you confirm that you have obtained confirmation and consent from each
+confirm that, by signing off, you have obtained confirmation and consent from
-co-author that their contribution complies with the Developer Certificate of
+each co-author that their contribution complies with the Developer Certificate
-Origin (DCO), and that you are authorized to submit it on their behalf.
+of Origin (DCO), and that you are authorized to submit the contribution on their
+behalf.

-## Use of AI
+## Use of Generative AI

 AI-assisted coding can be useful but the unreflected inclusion of AI-generated
 code can also do great harm.
 By signing off on commits, you attest that you have